Insurance Stocks Moving In Monday's Intraday Session - Benzinga

 Gainers

-- Prudential Financial PRU stock increased by 3.25% to $109.5.
-Prudential Financial's stock is trading at a volume of 1.7 million shares as of 13:40 EST. This is 87.0% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $41.5 billion.
+- Universal Insurance Hldgs UVE stock increased by 2.7% to $13.29.
+Universal Insurance Hldgs's stock is trading at a volume of 106.9K shares as of 12:40 EST. This is 35.0% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $416.7 million.

 Losers